-We invite you to participate in the FORS50 Conference on Operations Research (OR), which will be held on September 23-24 at the University of Jyväskylä, Finland, in honor of the Finnish Operations Research Society’s 50-year anniversary.
-The conference will feature invited keynote talks and contributed talks in parallel sessions, providing a platform for researchers, practitioners, and students to share their ideas and contributions on the latest developments in OR.
+FORS50 Conference on Operations Research (OR) was held on September 23-24 in 2023 at the University of Jyväskylä, Finland, in honor of the Finnish Operations Research Society’s 50-year anniversary.
+The conference featured invited keynote talks and contributed talks in parallel sessions and it provided a platform for researchers, practitioners, and students to share their ideas and contributions on the latest developments in OR while celebrating the Finnish Operations Research 50-year journey.

-In addition, we have invited keynote talks from distinguished researchers and practitioners from the field of OR.
-More details will be made available eventually.
+In addition, we had invited keynote talks from distinguished researchers and practitioners from the field of OR.
+Details of the keynotes are below.

 Prof. Dr. Bernhard Sendhoff